tweag/nickel/rfcs/007-bytecode-interpreter.md

 - the size of the atoms of the structure (instructions, values) should be as small as possible, to amplify the cache-friendliness and alleviate the pressure on the allocator.
-Of course, there's some trade-off here, as reducing the size is often done by adding indirections, but this also has a cost at runtime.
+Of course, there's some trade-off here, as reducing the size is often done by adding indirections, but this also has a cost.

 ### Toward a bytecode interpreter